European Commission & the Complaints against Google

 September 21, U.S.: Senate antitrust Subcommittee holds hearing on ‘Power of Google’.
 Video available here.

-December, search complaint 15: Spanish Association of Daily Newspaper Publishers (AEDE) files a complaint, Google tells investors (page 22).
+December, complaint 15: Spanish Association of Daily Newspaper Publishers (AEDE) files a complaint, Google tells investors (page 22).

-April, search complaint 19: Trip Advisor says in a statement it has filed a complaint against Google because of “anti-competitive and unfair practices,” Bloomberg reports.
+April, complaint 19: Trip Advisor says in a statement it has filed a complaint against Google because of “anti-competitive and unfair practices,” Bloomberg reports.

-April, search complaint 20: Streetmap, a mapping company, filed a complaint, Google reports in a notice to investors (page 20).
+April, complaint 20: Streetmap, a mapping company, filed a complaint, Google reports in a notice to investors (page 20).

 May 21, Almunia announcement: Competition Commissioner Joaquín Almunia says he will negotiate with Google and identifies four areas of concern, including search preferencing.
 Almunia will negotiate in the absence of a Statement of Objections.

-August, search complaint 21: Nextag, an online shopping comparison site, has filed its complaint about Google’s conduct, Google reports in a notice to investors (page 22).
+August, complaint 21: Nextag, an online shopping comparison site, has filed its complaint about Google’s conduct, Google reports in a notice to investors (page 22).

 December 18, Almunia meeting: Almunia meets with Eric Schmidt, executive chairman of Google, and then says that they have “substantially reduced” differences on ways to address the four Commission concerns (see May 21 above).